everett-wxy/WanderGoWhereFrontEnd/README.md

 Join us on this journey and let us help you plan the trip of a lifetime—without the stress!

-This app was created using MERN stack (MongoDB, Express.js, React, Node.JS)

 ```
 "We travel not to escape life, but for life not to escape us.” — Anonymous
 ```